top of page

 Frame Details

-The arm length, bridge size, and lens height are read from your current frames.
+The arm length, bridge size, and lens size are read from your current frames.

 On the arm of your current frames are the details of your glasses in the following format.